 A description of the LEA, its schools, and its students in grades transitional kindergarten-12, as applicable to the LEA.
+LEAs may also provide information about their strategic plan, vision, etc.

-Alta Vista Innovation High School is a Workforce Innovation Opportunity Act (WIOA) and Dashboard Alternative School Status (DASS) charter school that provides a diverse, student-centered learning environment in which all students are held to high academic and behavioral standards.
-The school also emphasizes increased parental involvement, increased amounts of one-on-one supervising teacher and student interaction, student-driven participation in the learning process, wide availability of home- and school-based technology access, varied learning environments, and choices in curriculum programs.
-Our personalized learning model is tailored to the needs and interests of each individual student through the collaborative creation of an Individual Learning Plan (ILP).
-Our school model is centered on the principle that flexible instruction means students have access to their supervising teacher/tutor/counselor both from the home via remote/online resources and also at the center in-person.
-We believe that personalized learning is a central focus of how we can support our student population.
-Our personalized learning programs provide a unique experience for each student.
-The intent is to engage each student in the learning process in the most productive and meaningful way to optimize each student's learning potential and success.
-It allows the school to combine multiple assessment levels of student academic achievement through the regular recording of detailed learning records, compiling student work samples, and conducting annual state-mandated testing programs.
-The school offers this personalized learning option for students with the ultimate objective of enabling pupils to become self-motivated, competent, and lifelong learners.
-We are a year-round credit recovery program and we have 13 Learning Periods (LP) as our method of structuring the academic year.
-AVIHS focuses on personalized learning for students and the school has Dashboard Alternative School Status (DASS).
+Alta Vista Innovation High School (AVIHS) is a Workforce Innovation Opportunity Act (WIOA) and Dashboard Alternative School Status (DASS) charter school that provides a diverse, student-centered learning environment for 2,376 students residing in San Bernardino, Riverside, and Los Angeles counties.
+Our enrollment comprises a diverse population of students: 12.8% English Learners, 89.7% Socio-Economically Disadvantaged, 6.6% Homeless, and 20.1% Students with Disabilities.
+We operate under the premise that increased parental involvement, increased amounts of one-on-one supervising teacher and student interaction, student-driven participation in the learning process, wide availability of home- and school-based technology access, and flexible academic options are the keys to success in today's youth.
+Therefore, our personalized learning model is tailored to the needs and interests of each student through the collaborative creation of an Individual Learning Plan (ILP) that tracks students' graduation progress and encourages participation in career and college readiness academic opportunities both at the school directly and through virtual options.

+Our school model is centered on the principle that flexible instruction means students have access to their supervising teacher/tutor/counselor both from the home via remote/online resources and also at the center in person.
+Personalized learning is the central focus of how can support our student population.
+Each student comes to our school with their own story, whether it be a deficiency in their academic credits, a history of missing school through absences, or stressors within their family unit that have impacted their education.
+The intent is to engage each student in a learning process that is productive and meaningful.
+We use multiple data points to assess student academic achievement progress through regular recording of detailed learning records, compiling student work samples, and conducting both local and annual state-mandated testing programs.
+The school offers this personalized learning option for students with the ultimate objective of enabling pupils to become self-motivated, competent, and lifelong learners beyond graduation.
+We are a year-round credit recovery program and have structured our academic year into 13 Learning Periods (LP).

-We have worked to expand our CTE and college dual-enrollment programs in support of our LCAP goals.
+We have worked to expand our CTE and college dual-enrollment programs to support our LCAP goals.
 Students are provided with multiple college options through articulated agreements with local community colleges, and they receive both high school and college credits on their academic transcripts upon course completion.
-The options provided to students were based on a student needs assessment that included student feedback and transcript analysis.
-We also paired some of the course options with current and upcoming CTE pathways that are/will be offered by the school so as to maximize the amount of relevant credit for students to receive.
-Our goal is to continue expanding dual enrollment options to increase student proficiency in the completion of college-level work, blur the line between secondary and post-secondary continuation, and accustom students to the concept of learning as a lifetime endeavor.
+The options provided to students were based on a student needs assessment that included student feedback, transcript analysis, and prior course completion percentages by our students.
+We also paired some of the course options with current and upcoming CTE pathways that are/will be offered by the school to maximize the amount of relevant credit for students to receive.
+Our goal is to continue expanding dual enrollment options to increase student proficiency in the completion of college-level work, blur the line between secondary and post-secondary continuation, and accustom students to the concept of learning as a lifetime endeavour.